Go Ad-Free

 Dandruff Shampoo Helps Erase Redness of Rosacea

 Rosacea is a common, uncomfortable skin condition that affects an estimated 16 million Americans.
+At least that is what the National Rosacea Society estimates.
 You may be able to recognize the sufferers by their red cheeks, foreheads and chins.
 You may see tiny blood vessels on their faces or bumps on their noses.
 The bumps have given this affliction the name acne rosacea, though it has very little in common with adolescent acne.
 What can you do to calm the redness of rosacea?
+Some people choose makeup to try and disguise the condition.
+Others, though, try to get at the cause as this reader reports.

 Easing the Redness of Rosacea with Selsun Blue: